 Donations

-These seem great, except they depend on others’ goodwill.
+The idea is that after reading an article, if it was worth it, some small gift/donation will be sent the authors way.
+This seems great, except these approaches depend on others’ goodwill.
 And at the end of an article, not many readers will invest the time and effort to set up an account to contribute.
-Good for those who do, but this model is hardly financially sustainable for writers
+Good for those who do, but this model is hardly financially sustainable for writers.

 Browser extension